-- 23. Under this item, an expert selected resource speaker will give a theme presentation on the key elements of capacity development to support integrated marine and coastal management, which will focus on the key elements for designing, developing and undertaking training activities, and how to become effective trainers. - 24.
-Following the presentation, participants will undergo rotating one-on-one discussions focused on key challenges in addressing capacity needs, sharing experiences and lessons learned, key factors in the design, development and implementation of successful training programmes, and how to identify the priority needs of training recipients. - 25.
+- 24. Under this item, selected expert resource speakers will give theme presentations on the key elements of capacity development to support integrated marine and coastal management, which will focus on the key elements for designing, developing and undertaking training activities, and how to become effective trainers. - 25.
+Following the presentation, participants will undergo rotating one-on-one discussions focused on key challenges in addressing capacity needs, sharing experiences and lessons learned, key factors in the design, development and implementation of successful training programmes, and how to identify the priority needs of training recipients. - 26.
 The results of the one-on-one discussions will be reported to the plenary.
 On the basis of the themes raised in the one-on-one discussions and plenary session, mentor-mentee groups will then be developed.
 These groups will work as a team throughout the week to devise draft plans for developing and implementing national/subnational training programmes.